Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 \section{Experimental Design}

+The goal of our experiment is to nonparametrically test models of decision making under uncertainty, measure the degree of consistency of the data with the models, and relate this degree to the standard measure of ambiguity attitude, as well as subjects' demographic characteristics.
+Our design mirrors the environment described in Section~\ref{section:theoretical_background}.

-We conducted experiments at the Experimental Social Science Laboratory (ESSL) at the University of California, Irvine (hereafter {\em the lab}), and on the Understanding America Study (UAS) panel, a longitudinal survey platform (hereafter {\em the panel}).\footnote{Our experiment was approved by the Institutional Review Board of California Institute of Technology (\#15-0478).
+We conducted experiments at the Experimental Social Science Laboratory at the University of California, Irvine (hereafter {\em the laboratory}), and on the Understanding America Study (UAS) panel, a longitudinal survey platform (hereafter {\em the panel}).\footnote{Our experiment was approved by the Institutional Review Board of California Institute of Technology (\#15-0478).
 It was then reviewed and approved by the director of ESSL and the board of UAS.
-The module number of our UAS survey is~116.} The general structure of tasks in the lab and in the panel were the same.
-We shall first in Section~\ref{section:design_tasks} describe the basic tasks, which were common to the lab and the panel experiments.
-Then in Section~\ref{section:design_implementation} we turn to the features that were unique to each.
-Further details and instructions are presented in online appendices~\ref{appendix:design_detail} and~\ref{appendix:instruction}.
+The module number of our UAS survey is~116 (\href{https://uasdata.usc.edu/survey/UAS+116}{\url{https://uasdata.usc.edu/survey/UAS+116}}).} The general structure of tasks in the laboratory and on the panel was the same, but there were several differences between the two.
+We shall first describe the basic tasks in Section~\ref{section:design_tasks}.
+Then, in Section~\ref{section:design_implementation}, we turn to the specific features of each implementation\textemdash{} such as recruiting procedures, treatment variations, and incentives.
+Further details and instructions appear in Online Appendices~\ref{appendix:design_detail} and~\ref{appendix:instruction}.